th-koeln-intia/ip-sprachassistent-team4/docs/pages/conclusion/technology_evaluation/raven.md

 ## Conclusion
 If you keep in mind that your [wake word](/pages/knowledge/wake-word) is not too short or similar to common words, it is a really good [wake word](/pages/knowledge/wake-word) system.
-This rules are ruling nearly every [wake word](/pages/knowledge/wake-word) system.
+These rules apply to all systems that use a [wake word](/pages/knowledge/wake-word).